lubobill1990/flashcast-review/README.md

-This is the web app for reviewing the flash cast generated video clips.
+This is the web app for evaluating the flash cast generated video clips.

 The repo contains the frontend and backend in pnpm monorepo style.